philrogers/consul-net/readme.md

 if you create an instance without any connection details the default values will be used.
 The code supports the ability to read these settings from your app.config file in your application.
 Set the defaults to your test consul server.

-see example.app.config in the consul-net\src\Consul.Net.TestSuite
+see example.app.config in the consul-net\src\Consul.Net.TestSuite.
+Paste it into your applications app.config

-If this default information is are not set in your app.config you will get a runtime error thats a pain to debug.
+If this default information is not set in your app.config you will get a runtime error thats a pain to debug.

 To use these default settings